Takatakatake/PaperToSlides_me/GenerateSlidesOutlinePrompt.md

 # Instructions:
 Please generate an outline for a PowerPoint presentation.
 Each slide should be separated by "---".
-You can reference your image input in the format "image_n" (n represent the number of image inputs)
+You can reference your image input in the format "[Image n]" where n represents the number of image inputs.

 # Example Outline: